Greater Shanghai Plan

-Following the fall of Shanghai to the Japanese in 1937, implementation of the plan stopped.
-By October 1938, the occupying army had come up with their own "Greater Shanghai Metropolitan Plan" (上海大都市计划 (Shànghǎi Dà Dūshì Jìhuà)), which was a modified version of the original.
-When the war ended in 1945 with the Japanese surrender, the Nationalist Government returned to power.
+Following the Battle of Shanghai in 1937, implementation of the plan stopped.
+By October 1938, the Empire of Japan had come up with their own "Greater Shanghai Metropolitan Plan" (上海大都市计划 (Shànghǎi Dà Dūshì Jìhuà)), which was a modified version of the original.
+When the Second Sino-Japanese War ended in 1945 with the Japanese surrender, the Nationalist Government returned to power.
 It did not continue with the plan but instead constructed a number of new roads and repaired damaged buildings.
 From then until 1952, land previously allocated under the plan was gradually subsumed by development of the Jiangwan District.

 Background

+After China was defeated by Great Britain in the First Opium War, Shanghai was among the five treaty ports for the Western powers under the unequal treaties.
+Shanghai's central areas near the Huangpu River developed into a commercial hub.
+The foreign concessions were governed by municipal bodies established by the Anglo-Americans and France, Russia, and Japan.
+Around the colonial core of the city, the Chinese controlled areas also expanded and drew internal migration from elsewhere in China.
+Urban governance in this period was inconsistent and there was almost no city planning.

+Sun Yat-sen's 1924 Outline of the Foundation of the Nationalist State aimed to reclaim control of transportation and trade from foreign entities.

-In July 1927, the Nationalist Government headquartered in Nanking under Chiang Kai-shek established the Shanghai Special City Government (上海特别市政府).
+In July 1927, the Nationalist Government headquartered in Nanjing under Chiang Kai-shek established the Shanghai Special City Government (上海特别市政府).
+The Nationalist government viewed Shanghai as a special city and sought to establish an exemplary municipal government, which it hoped would help it unify the city under Chinese administration.
 The city remained remarkably prosperous despite tripartite struggles between Nationalist, Communist and warlord factions in various parts of China, largely on the account of the International Settlement and the French Concession.
-The Nationalist-controlled Chinese walled city in the Nanshi area (南市) and the northern Zhabei District were small in comparison to the areas under foreign administration, held a burgeoning population and were unsuitable for expansion.
-As a result, the Nanking Government considered large scale redevelopment a key task and in July 1929 decided to proceed with the acquisition of land northeast of the city adjacent to the Huangpu River.
+The Nationalist-controlled Chinese walled city in the Nanshi area and the northern Zhabei District were small in comparison to the areas under foreign administration, held a burgeoning population and were unsuitable for expansion.
+As a result, the Nanjing Government considered large scale redevelopment a key task and in July 1929 decided to proceed with the acquisition of land northeast of the city adjacent to the Huangpu River.
 In 1922, this area had also been earmarked by Sun Yat-sen, founder of the Chinese Republic, as the center of China's development plans with a view to Shanghai becoming a global commercial centre.
-By 1931, the new Shanghai Special City Government had approved and started work on the Greater Shanghai Plan, utilising ideas drawn from British expert Ebenezer Howard's 1902 book Garden Cities of Tomorrow.
+By 1931, the new Shanghai Special City Government had approved and started work on the Greater Shanghai Plan, utilising ideas drawn from British expert Ebenezer Howard's 1902 book Garden Cities of To-morrow.
 The grid layout also followed contemporary trends in European and American urban planning.